Part 3 in a series of tutorials on value investing : Earnings, book value, debt, growth rates and market capitalization.

 Debt

 For every company I look at, I add up all their debt and then subtract out any cash they might have squirreled away.
-If the total debt is more than three times their annual earnings, that’s a deal breaker for me.
+If the total debt is more than five times their annual earnings, that’s a deal breaker for me.
+And if it’s over three times, I start to get uneasy.
 Some of the low p:e stocks you may come across could have a low p:e precisely because investors are nervous about the amount of debt the company is carrying.
 Debt limits a company’s options and can be a real millstone around its neck when things turn south (as they inevitably do from time to time).
 A financially strong company (low debt, cash on hand) is much better equipped to handle the occasional setback and has the flexibility to pursue new business opportunities when they present themselves.

 Book Value